terminusdb/terminusdb-client-js/README.md

 ## API

-The API of the most recent release is documented at: <https://terminusdb.com/docs/v10.0/#/reference/reference-api>
+The TerminusDB API can be found at the [TerminusDB Documentation][terminusdb-docs].

 ## Report Issues